LinkedIn Summary Overhaul

 Spending the entire space just looking back at history.

-Reviewing the Past: Focuses only on where you went and what you did, basically repeating the "Experience" section in paragraph form.
+Reviewing the Past: Focuses only on where you went and what you did, repeating the "Experience" section in paragraph form.

 Looking Forward/Operating System: Focuses on your "Personal OS."
 It explains how* you think and *why your specific method consistently gets results in the future.